 Much of the practical knowledge about how libraries are used already exists in open-source repositories.

-Across millions of repositories, developers have already solved integration problems, handled edge cases, and figured out how libraries behave in practice.
-The difficulty is locating the relevant implementation.
+Across millions of repositories and packages, developers have already solved integration problems, handled edge cases, written docs, shipped releases, exposed vulnerabilities, and recorded how libraries behave in practice.
+The difficulty is getting the right context for the package version or repository ref your agent is working with.

-Developers usually resolve these situations by looking at how the problem was implemented in existing repositories.
-We believe AI coding agents should be able to learn from those implementations the same way developers do.
+Developers usually resolve these situations by inspecting source, reading docs, checking package metadata, reviewing changelogs, and looking at how other projects solved similar problems.
+We believe AI coding agents should be able to do the same.

 Who it helps